Health Care Reform Provisions

 New Medicare Assessment on Net Investment Income

-A new 3.8 percent Net Investment Income Tax is applied to individuals, estates and trust with net investment income and modified adjusted gross income above certain thresholds ($250,000 for married taxpayers who file jointly and qualifying widow(er) with dependent child, $125,000 for married taxpayers who file separately, and $200,000 for all other taxpayers).
-Investment income may include interest, dividends, capital gains, rental and royalty income, non-qualified annuities, income from businesses involved in trading of financial instruments or commodities, and businesses that are passive activities to the taxpayer.6
+A new 3.8 percent Net Investment Income Tax applies to individuals, estates and trusts with net investment income and modified adjusted gross income above certain thresholds ($250,000 for married taxpayers who file jointly and qualifying widow(er) with dependent child, $125,000 for married taxpayers who file separately, and $200,000 for all other taxpayers).
+Investment income may include interest, dividends, capital gains, rental and royalty income, non-qualified annuities, income from businesses involved in trading of financial instruments or commodities, and businesses that are passive activities to the taxpayer.

 Waiting Period Limits

-Beginning January 1, 2014, the ACA restricts waiting periods to a maximum of 90 days for group health plans and group health insurance issuers.7
+Beginning January 1, 2014, the ACA restricts waiting periods to a maximum of 90 days for group health plans and group health insurance issuers.

 Employer Wellness Incentives